-Add it all up, and you've got a "pocketable photographic tool that offers almost the same degree of control as much larger DSLRs," says DPReview.com.
-Of course, it also offers the usual auto modes if you prefer to relax and let the camera do the work.
+The G15 is a "pocketable photographic tool that offers almost the same degree of control as much larger DSLRs," say DPReview.com experts.
+It also includes the usual auto modes if you prefer to let the camera do the work.

 Built to last.
-"Bomb-proof build quality" sets the Canon G15 apart from its peers, DPReview.com says.
+"Bomb-proof build quality" sets the Canon G15 apart from its peers, DPReview.com testers say.
 Other experts wholeheartedly agree.
-"Superb build quality," says Keough at DigitalCameraInfo.com.
+"Superb build quality," says Ben Keough at Reviewed.com.
 "Tank-like construction," says Mark Goldstein at PhotographyBlog.com.

-Big-camera features like a hot shoe, but no in-camera panorama.
+Big-camera features; no in-camera panorama.
 The Canon G15 boasts two almost unheard-of features for a pocket camera: an optical viewfinder and a hot shoe for an external flash (there's a pop-up flash, too).
 It can also shoot both JPEG and RAW files, giving you maximum editing control.
 Zoom is 5x, healthy for this class.

 Review: Canon PowerShot G15 Quick Review, Lars Rehm and Andy Westlake, November 2012